OpenWorksGroup/openbadges-directory/README.md

 located in the project itself, you can set the BADGE_STORE environment variable.
 It should

-    BADGE_STORE                             #full path to a JSON file of newline separated JSON objects API_KEY                                 #temporarily hard-coded api key for clients to use to hit the directory.
-    DATABASE_URL                            #URL to mysql - format is mysql://user:pass@host/database
-    ES_HOST                                 #(optional) URL to elasticsearch.
+    BADGE_STORE                             #full path to a JSON file of newline separated JSON objects DATABASE_URL                            #URL to mysql - format is mysql://user:pass@host/database ES_HOST                                 #(optional) URL to elasticsearch.
 Defaults to http://localhost:9200 INDEX_INTERVAL                          #(optional) Interval for indexing issuers in milliseconds.
 Defaults to 60 seconds.